A Study of SNDX-5613 in R/R Leukemias Including Those With an MLLr/KMT2A Gene Rearrangement or NPM1 Mutation

 Exclusion Criteria:

-1. Active diagnosis of acute promyelocytic leukemia.
+1. Diagnosis of active acute promyelocytic leukemia.

-2. Isolated extramedullary relapse.
+2. Isolated extramedullary relapse (Phase 2 only).

-4. Detectable human immunodeficiency virus (HIV) viral load within the previous 6 months.
+4. Detectable human immunodeficiency virus (HIV) viral load within the previous 6

-to study enrollment.
+testing prior to study enrollment.

 5. Hepatitis B or C.